 Boron Deficiency in Cauliflower

-The common symptoms of boron deficiency in cauliflower and broccoli in the field are poor and discolored curd and bud formation respectively, which frequently render the crops unsuitable for marketing.
-The pith, especially in cauliflower, is liable to develop water-soaked areas, and to become necrotic and ultimately hollow.
+The most common symptom of boron deficiency in cauliflower in the field are poor and discolored curd formation, which frequently renders the crop unsuitable for marketing.
+The pith is especially liable to develop water-soaked areas, and to become necrotic and ultimately hollow.
 An early symptom in young seedlings is the rolling and down-curling of the newest leaves, which are abnormally small, brittle, and deformed.
 Sometimes leaves have a much enlarged midrib and little lamina.
-Under severe deficiency conditions, cauliflower plants showing such symptoms are unlikely to form a head.
-If broccoli is not in bud when the deficiency becomes established, the stem stops growing, giving a flat-topped plant with many side shoots.